Here are some good resources to help you think about your writing:

-RRR PROPOSAL--A couple of you sent this, but it is not complete.Please use the guide from the syllabus (p 5) and repeated here:
+RRR PROPOSAL--Please use the guide from the syllabus (p 5) and repeated here:

 In the proposal, please include the following sections: